jpsm-ulslo/eudamed_emdn_risk_project/README.md

 TEST:
 - /eudamed/udi fully paginates using nextLink
 - Complete UDI‑DI universe can be extracted

-PROD:
-- /eudamed/udi is hard‑capped
-- Full enumeration is NOT possible

 This project is intended to run in TEST.